ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 So what exactly is considered "CS fundamentals"?
 Here's my take on it:

 * Big-O analysis
-* Hashmaps: implementation, runtime
+* Hashmaps: implementation (be able to implement this data structure from scratch in your language of choice), runtime (know the main operations and their big-o complexity)
 * Dynamic Arrays: implementation, runtime
 * Linked List: implementation, runtime
 * (Binary Search) Trees: implementation, runtime, algorithms to traverse them (BFS, DFS)
 * Search Algorithms: quicksort, bubble sort, insertion sort, heapsort.
 What to
-  study: implementation, runtime, worst case, best case, and type of inputs which fits them.
+  study: implementation, runtime, worst case, best case.
+Bonus: know  which type of inputs performs best/worst on each of the different sorting algorithms.
 * Graphs: representations in memory and basic algorithms for traversal (BFS, DFS should be a no-brainer to code!)
 * (Bonus) Tries, Bloom Filters: no need to know the implementation.
 Look into